React VS. Angular

 Angular VS. React: A Comprehensive Comparison

-Now that you are familiar with the capabilities of these two JavaScript offsprings let’s begin by comparing React vs. Angular side by side.
+Now you understand the capabilities of these two JavaScript offsprings.
+Let’s start by comparing React and Angular side by side.

 Popularity and Community Support: Angular VS. React

-If we talk about Angular vs. React’s popularity due to their distinctiveness and consistent performance over time, most developers find it challenging to choose between these two.
-However, if we take a closer look at the usage percentage data that has been evaluated, we may get a better sense of how popular each is.
+We talk about Angular vs. React’s popularity.
+It is due to their distinctiveness and consistent performance.
+Over time, most developers find it hard to choose between them.
+But, if we look at the evaluated usage percentage data, we may sense how popular each is.

 stackoverflow Angular vs React popularity